Purbeck House Hotel Wedding Photographs

-Robin and Kathryn were greeted to their Purbeck House Hotel wedding with a glass of Bucks Fizz by the Toastmaster Tony and wedding co-ordinator Sarah Tones.
+The wedding tractor was greeted at Purbeck House Hotel wedding with glasses of Bucks Fizz by the Toastmaster Tony and wedding co-ordinator Sarah Tones.

 Outside in the colourful gardens the guests were entertained with giant Jenga, dominoes and a huge Connect 4.
 Drinks and canapés were served and those guests not playing games explored the gardens and took in the views.
 We managed to access a balcony room directly above the proceedings.
 From this aerial perspective took some images of the drinks reception and group photographs.

 The toastmaster called for wedding breakfast and we were treated to the sights of the Garden Conservatory.
 Home-made bunting hung as far as the eye could see.
 Tables were decorated with home-made flower buttons and home-made place names.
 The products of Charlotte Trim florist’s skills finished off the theme.
 Even the beautiful table plan was made at home by the bride and her bridesmaids!